-This site provides access to our most popular resources, linked below, as well as an archive of events and posts spanning the course of the funded project, and links to videos and slides of talks, presentations, and tutorials.
+This page provides access to the rest of our most popular resources, linked below, as well as an archive of events and posts spanning the course of the funded project, and links to videos and slides of talks, presentations, and tutorials.

 An annual series of one-day seminars on aspects of software and data in audio and music research.